There's a sucker born every minute.

 - Honest John from Pinocchio — he swindles Pinocchio twice due to his gullibility and it had been suggested that he had been doing that for years.

-- Great Uncle Stan Pines from Gravity Falls, owner of the Myster Shack, museum for countless oddities- all fake.
+- Great Uncle Stan Pines from Gravity Falls, owner of the Mystery Shack, museum for countless oddities- all fake.
 One of his 'attractions' is the Bag of Mystery, which causes any money put in to mysteriously vanish.
-He claims that all of the myths surrounding the town are just cooked up by guys like him to shill clueless tourists. though considering he has a secret chamber behind the vending machine, there's a chance there really is a mystery about the shack...
+He claims that all of the myths surrounding the town are just cooked up by guys like him to shill clueless tourists.
+Though the ending of season one reveals that he does know about the journals and the strange things that happen in Gravity Falls.

 - Phineas Taylor Barnum, an American showman, businessman, and entertainer famous for founding one of the circuses that merged to form the Ringling Bros. and Barnum & Bailey Circus, as well as putting forward various hoaxes.
 He did not, however, say, "There's a sucker born every minute."
 That was actually said by a rival of Barnum when they got into what could only be described as a "hoax war."